 Feel free to decorate these with some icing if you want to!
 It could be a nice rainy afternoon project with your kids.
 My lot will not touch any iced cookies or biscuits hence we decided to leave these plain.

 Put all the ingredients in a bowl of food processor and pulse gently until they turn into smooth and silky, orange dough.
 Turn out onto the kitchen counter, divide dough in half and shape into two flat disks.
-Wrap them in cling film and put in the fridge for minimum 30 minutes (a bit longer would be even better).
+Wrap them in cling film and put in the fridge for minimum 30 minutes or longer if you can.

 If you don't have food processor simply sieve your flour, icing sugar and cinnamon into a large bowl and add cold and cubed butter.
 Rub the butter and flour mixture together with your fingers until they start looking like breadcrumbs.
 Add remaining ingredients and mix them in with your hand, kneading gently until you reach smooth and silky, orange dough consistency.
 Proceed as per instructions above.